MogboPython/bookstore_app/Readme.md

-#s Bookstore App with Golang
+# Bookstore App with Golang
 In this repository I'd be starting out with Golang by building a simple CRUD application.